Take Back Thanksgiving!

 Halloween: Preceded by apple picking and hayrides, Halloween was defined by candy, door-to-door trick-or-treating, and costumes where we might be wearing a snowsuit or shorts depending on fickle weather at that time of the year.

 Thanksgiving: It's what we started looking forward to on Nov.
 1st-- when the fall leaves revealed lots of orange, yellow, and brown colors, and when we high school marching band peeps had to figure out how to fit wool under our uniform and be careful that our cold metal instruments didn't freeze to our lips as we marched in formation through the first snow of the season.
 It's when we made handmade place cards and weird crafts about something called a "Cornucopia" and talked about who and what we were thankful for.
-It's when we remembered why we loved our family (even the crazy ones) because we were all gathered together with a house full of people and we talked, laughed, and watched football.
+It's when we remembered why we loved our family (even the crazy ones) because we were all gathered together with a house full of people and we talked, laughed, played games, and watched football.
 And we spent hours making a meal that took like three minutes to consume.

 Does anyone remember this day?